briandilley/jsonrpc4j/README.md

 #### Custom method names

 In some instances, you may need to expose a JsonRpc method that is not a valid Java method name.
 In this case, use the annotation @JsonRpcMethod on the service method.
+You may also use this annotation to disambiguate overloaded methods by setting the `required` property on the annotation to `true`.

 ```java
 @JsonRpcService("/jsonrpc")